-The focus for the first reporting year has been on tier 1 suppliers, being those suppliers with whom BWP has a direct contractual relationship.
-Future focus areas will extend to tier 2 suppliers (entities who supply our tier 1 suppliers) and beyond.
+The focus continues to be on tier 1 suppliers, being those suppliers with whom BWP has a direct contractual relationship.
+Future focus areas will extend to material tier 2 suppliers (entities who supply our tier 1 suppliers).

 All suppliers, whether tier 1 or below, are expected to comply with BWP's Minimum Standards Expected of Suppliers.
-These Minimum Standards were approved by the BWP Management Board in June 2019 and published on the BWP website.
+These Minimum Standards are published on the BWP website.
 All new tier 1 suppliers are provided with a copy of our Minimum Standards and asked to confirm that their practices are compliant with these expectations.

-In FY20, we further clarified our expectations for suppliers through:
+Our expectations for suppliers are communicated through:

-- commencement of the inclusion of modern slavery provisions in our contractual documentation with suppliers - consideration of modern slavery risk factors during the supplier selection process - our preliminary survey of a subset of suppliers to ascertain their understanding of modern slavery risks, their use of labour hire services, outsourcing to overseas suppliers and procurement of raw materials from high risk countries.
+- ${\odot}$ $\,$ the inclusion of modern slavery provisions in our contractual documentation with suppliers where appropriate - consideration of modern slavery risk factors during the supplier selection process - surveys of material suppliers to ascertain their understanding of modern slavery risks, their use of labour hire services, outsourcing to overseas suppliers and procurement of raw materials from high risk countries.